nodeshift/tutorial/helm/README.md

 Helm is a package manager for Kubernetes.
 By installing a Helm "chart" into your Kubernetes cluster you can quickly run all kinds of different applications.
 You can install Helm using one of the options below:

 Choose one of the below section to install helm.
-For further indo please visit https://helm.sh/docs/intro/install/
+For further information please visit https://helm.sh/docs/intro/install/
 #### Using a Package Manager:

 - macOS with Homebrew: `brew install helm`